maduwatas/Vin-HkE/README.md

 <img src="./images/customfields2.png" width="200" />

 For each of them, you must select a layout with 3, 4, 5 or 6 fields and within each layout, a data field for each socket.
 To attach your custom fields in a Karol profile you must choose the Grayson field and/or the Vanesa field.
+Tab in a box to select any available field data.
+Long press in a box to select a custom background color for his field.

 #### Example of use